israelsson/crypto-recommendation-service/README.md

 rebuild the image
 * Add for example a Kafka consumer or a POST endpoint to be able to update data.
 CVS files are not manageable when the system grows
+* Add Prometheus to be able to monitor the service in a good way